rrwick/Deepbinner/training_instructions.md

 ```

 It balances the data by ensuring that each barcode has the same number of samples (necessarily limited to the number of samples for the least abundant barcode).
 No-barcode samples are included as well, using signal from the middle of reads and randomly generated signals.

+If you do not want to use all barcodes, you can use the `--barcodes` argument to specify which ones you do want to include.
+E.g. if you are only interested in barcodes 1–6, use `--barcodes 1,2,3,4,5,6` in the command.

 This command produces two separate files, one for read starts and one for read ends.
 Each file only has two columns: the barcode label and the signal.
 If you are training on rapid reads (which only have a start barcode), you can delete the end barcode file.